mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 For more information, see the [official OpenStack website][openstack website]

 ## Prerequisites / Environment

-To start with the deployment of your first cluster at OpenStack you need the following tools and informations:
+To start with the deployment of your first cluster at OpenStack, you need the following tools and information:
 * DKP command line tool (version 2.2+)
 * Running DKP Enterprise (to attach the OpenStack cluster)
   * [Create Workspace][create workspace docs]